Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 By Sankrit K

-The terms "fungible" and "non-fungible" have been around for a while, but let's face it, they're not exactly household names.
-Sure, they have always been fairly common among economists, but never really broke into the mainstream until a few years ago.
+The terms "fungible" and "non-fungible" have been around for a while, but let's face it, they're not exactly household terms.
+Sure, they have always been fairly common among economists, but they never really broke into the mainstream until a few years ago.

-In fact, the first time that most people heard these words was probably in the context of cryptocurrencies and NFTs.
+In fact, the first time many people heard these words might have been in the context of cryptocurrencies and NFTs.
 The surge in popularity of these digital assets has caused an increase in interest and awareness of these concepts, which were previously limited to finance and economics circles.

 Interestingly, data from Google Trends shows that there's a direct correlation between the rise of cryptocurrency and the increase in searches for these terms.
-This is hardly surprising, given that the world of digital currencies, tokens, and NFTs is built upon the foundation of these concepts.
+This is hardly surprising, given that the world of digital currencies, tokens, and NFTs is built upon these concepts.

 Graph showing interest over time for “fungible” and “non fungible” which started picking up right around the time of the 2020 cryptocurrency bull run

 In this article, we will explore fungible and non-fungible assets.
-We'll examine what these terms mean and discuss the key differences between these two concepts and how they impact the value and usage of digital assets.
+We'll examine what these terms mean, discuss the key differences between these two concepts, and how they impact the value and usage of digital assets.

 What is a fungible token?